GravityKit/GravityView/readme.txt

 * Updated translations:
     - 🇩🇰 Danish *100% translated*

+__Developer Notes: __

+* Fixed: Issue fetching image sizes when using `GravityView_Image` class and fetching from a site with invalid SSL cert.

 = 1.19.3 on January 9, 2017 =

 First update of 2017!
 We've got great things planned for GravityView and our Extensions.
 As always, [contact us](mailto:support@gravityview.co) with any questions or feedback.
 We don't bite!